Personalization is the new EV battleground, and Tesla owners are already ahead

 Our take

-Digital wraps split the difference.
-You design unlimited variations, see them on a 3D preview of your exact model, share them in a gallery, and never commit to one.
-If you're tired of factory finish but unwilling to write a five-figure check, FrunkLab's studio lets you iterate without the regret.
-We wrote a longer breakdown of the trade-off in digital wraps vs physical wraps.
+That last part is the quiet advantage.
+A factory color program in Shenzhen gives you one color, chosen once, at order time.
+Your Tesla's digital wrap can change tonight.
+You design unlimited variations, see them on a 3D preview of your exact model, share them in a gallery of other owners' work, and never commit to one.
+We wrote a longer breakdown of how this compares to paint and vinyl in digital wraps vs physical wraps.

 Ready to design your own?